 Our site uses strictly necessary cookies.
 These are cookies that are required for the operation of our site.
 They include, for example, cookies that enable you to log into secure areas of our site, register and/or make investments.
 If you would like more details about these cookies then please contact us directly and we will be happy to provide you with further information.

-Other cookies may be stored to your computer’s hard drive by external vendors when our site uses referral programs, sponsored links or adverts.
+Other cookies may be stored to your computer’s hard drive by third party suppliers when our site uses referral programs, sponsored links or adverts.
 Such cookies are used for conversion and referral tracking and typically expire after 30 days, though some may take longer.
 No personal information is stored, saved or collected.

 Deleting cookies/changing cookie settings

 We need consent from you to receive cookies.
 When you first visit our site, you will be notified that if you continue to browse this site without changing your settings, we will assume that you have agreed to receive all cookies on our site.
 However, if you would like to, you can change your cookie settings at any time.
 Please refer to the section above on more information on changing your browser settings.

 To find out more about cookies including how to manage your cookie settings, please visit www.allaboutcookies.org.
 This link is provided for convenience only and we do not have any control over its content.
 We therefore make no warranties or representations as to the accuracy or completeness of any of the information appearing on that site nor as to the suitability or quality of any of their products or services.